Apply Now: YLD Microgrant Program

 What is the change you want to see in your community?
 We want to help you make it happen!

-With the Microgrant* Program, YLD hopes to cultivate a thriving, vibrant Jewish Cleveland young adult community by empowering individuals or groups to create, plan, and host experiences for Jewish Clevelanders (ages 22-45) that deepen young adults’ connection to our Cleveland Jewish community.
+The YLD Microgrant* Program is part of YLD's ongoing efforts to create a thriving, vibrant Jewish Cleveland young adult community by empowering individuals or groups to create, plan, and host experiences for Jewish Clevelanders (ages 22-45).
 Applicants are able to apply for up to $1000 to support their projects per calendar year.

 *A YLD Microgrant is pre-approved funding for a program or project in the Cleveland Jewish Community geared towards young adults, ages 22-45.
 Young professional groups or individuals will be reimbursed for expenses (up to the agreed upon amount) after completion of their project.

-December 2017 Microgrant Program Applications are now open.
-Applications are due to Jessie Bruder at firstname.lastname@example.org by Sunday, December 31st.
+December 2019 Microgrant Program Applications are now open.
+Applications are due by Tuesday, December 31, 2019.

 Please download the PDF locally before filling out the application.
 Required fields are outlined in red.